Surfers Paradise ten best family holiday activities

 Surfers Paradise is overflowing with family entertainment and fun – but what activities should you choose to spend your hard-earned holiday dollars on – particularly if your holiday stay is only for a few days?

-We decided to save you some time and money, and test-run all of the best Gold Coast family fun activities.
+Check out this list of the best Gold Coast family fun activities.
 Several of these activities are short and sweet, so if your family is super-energetic you can probably fit most of them into just a few days.
 Best of all, everything is within walking distance of all the big Surfers Paradise hotels.

 1. Ripley’s Believe it or Not